bamos/bamos.github.io/cv.md

 ## Sunapsys, Inc.
 ### Network Administrator Intern
 + Vinton, Virginia | January 2011-August 2011
-+ Internship in high-school with a small local company to replace Windows domain, mail, DHCP, and DNS servers with virtualized **Linux** servers.
++ Internship in high school with a small local company to replace Windows domain, mail, DHCP, and DNS servers with virtualized **Linux** servers.
 + Fully developed the servers and successfully migrated all of the office's computers.
 + Created **Bash** scripts to provide incremental backups.